-The 1998 Crime and Disorder Act defines anti-social behaviour as behaviour which causes or is likely to cause harassment, alarm or distress to one or more people who are not in the same household as the perpetrator.
+Anti-social behaviour is defined in law* as: ‘behaviour which causes or is likely to cause harassment, alarm or distress to one or more people who are not in the same household as the perpetrator’.

-In order to alleviate alcohol-related difficult behaviour in the town centres, the Community Safety Partnership makes use of a legal power to designate Controlled Drinking Zones.
+Community Safety Partnership currently employs Controlled Drinking Zones to deal with alcohol-related behaviour in the town centres.
 In the Zones, Police can ask people to stop drinking or confiscate alcohol.
 The document below explains more about the Controlled Drinking Zones and includes a list of streets affected in Richmond and Twickenham.

 Community Safety Team